 This form of treatment is usually recommended only after psychotherapies or medication have failed to work for an individual.
 It is very different from electroconvulsive therapy (ECT), in which an electrical current is actually delivered throughout the whole brain.

-TMS is a safe procedure that does not require an anaesthetic as the individual feels only a light pulsing or tapping sensation.
+TMS is a safe clinical procedure that does not require an anaesthetic, as the individual feels only a light pulsing or tapping sensation.